 Speaking with AIN about a month before the show, Poutissou reported that FTV1 had flown a total of eight hours over the course of three flights.
 On Sunday he told AIN that the airplane now flies “fairly regularly.”

-“We haven’t provided a breakdown [of flight- and ground-test hours] and part of the reason is we see that all that testing is value added,” Poutissou said.
-“We’re not surprised by anything the aircraft does relative to the simulators and the simulation, which is always great because it means that the investment we’ve made in our Ciasta [Complete Integrated Aircraft Systems Test Area], the engineering simulator and all the tools that we use to do a lot of the development testing on the ground allows us to gain confidence with those tools and then minimize the amount of real testing we need to do in the air.”
+“We haven’t provided a breakdown [of flight and ground test hours] and part of the reason is we see that all that testing is value added,” he said.
+“We’re not surprised by anything the aircraft does relative to the simulators and the simulation, which is always great because it means that the investment we’ve made in our CIASTA [Complete Integrated Aircraft Systems Test Area], the engineering simulator and all the tools that we use to do a lot of the development testing on the ground allows us to gain confidence with those tools and then minimize the amount of real testing we need to do in the air.”

 Still, the airplane flies in so-called direct mode, or without the full aid of its fly-by-wire system.
-In October, Poutissou told AIN that Bombardier would wait to finish a software upgrade to its Parker Aerospace fly-by-wire system before it flew the airplane in “normal” mode.
-Last week, he could offer no new details related to the status of the work on the system.
+In October Poutissou told AIN that Bombardier would wait to finish a software upgrade to its Parker Aerospace fly-by-wire system before it flew the airplane in normal mode.
+Yesterday, he could offer no new details related to the status of the work on the system.

-The certification program calls for 2,400 hours of flight-testing with five aircraft, all of which are in varying stages of completion.
+The certification program calls for 2,400 hours of flight testing with five aircraft, all of which now sit in various stages of completion.
 FTV2 has reached a “very advanced” state of readiness for its own first flight.
 However, Poutissou couldn’t offer a first-flight target date, nor could he indicate what test regime the company has planned for each of the five flight-test vehicles.